 2. Learn the Power of Hashtags to Build a Following: The best thing to do with hashtags is to create your own.
 That way you can tell directly who is talking about you/your business.
 Hashtags enable you to find others who are interested in similar products that you may offer.

 3. Reach and Engage Directly with Users: Asking questions increases engagement.
 That’s a fact.
 This makes Instagram a perfect tool for engagement because captions give you the ability to ask questions or start a poll.
+This is a form of personalized communication that can really engage your audience members and allow you to create a bond with them.
+You can learn more about personalized marketing and communication at SheerID if you’re interested.
 Just don’t make your questions too text-heavy; remember that you want to portray your brand as interactive and engaging.
 Users are also able to tag you with their response answers, or even use hashtags!
 This can be the easiest way to grow your instagram audience.

 4. Show Your Products: If you actually have products, you can show off a collection via Instagram.
 Or even a piece of a popular product and have users try to guess what it is.
 (Remember, it’s about engagement!)
 If you offer a service, you can still show off the supplies and equipment that are essential to the services you provide.
 The importance of ecommerce shouldn’t be underestimated here; read up on guides such as What is Ecommerce by Salesforce to get familiar with selling your products online, especially if you’re using Instagram to promote them.

 5. Expand Your Audience: Instagram has the capability of sharing photos posted with other social media networks such as facebook and twitter.
 Taking advantage of this toll is a great way to join in on the larger conversations throughout all of the platforms.
 Be cognizant of which networks use hashtags and which don’t.
 Also, only share photos when they are valuable to the other platform’s personality or brand image.